psi4/psi4/doc/sphinxman/source/optking.rst

 .. _DimerSection:

-In previous versions of optking, the metric for connecting atoms was increased until all atoms, were connected.
+In previous versions of optking, the metric for connecting atoms was increased until all atoms were connected.
 This is the current behavior for |optking__frag_mode| `single`.
 Setting |optking__frag_mode| to `multi` will now add a special set of intermolecular coordinates between fragments - internally referred to as DimerFrag coordinates (see `here <DimerIntro_>` for the brief description).
 For each pair of molecular fragments, a set of up to 3 reference points are chosen on each fragment.
-Each reference points will be either an atom or a linear combination of positions of atoms within that fragment.
+Each reference point will be either an atom or a linear combination of positions of atoms within that fragment.
 Stretches, bends, and dihedral angles between the two fragments will be created using these reference points.
 See :ref:`Dimer coordinate table <table:DimerFrag>` for how reference points are created.